Tomas Kalinauskas: Club career

 Kalinauskas spent seven years with the Conquest Football Academy in London before turning professional in July 2021 with Barnsley.
 He also spent time in non-league football alongside his time at Conquest, playing with Windsor, Hayes & Yeading United and Farnborough.
 He moved on loan to AFC Wimbledon in January 2022, and on loan to Havant & Waterlooville in August 2022.

 On 17 January 2023, he signed for Dutch Eerste Divisie club FC Den Bosch.

 On 13 June 2024, Kalinauskas returned to England to join League One club Burton Albion on a three-year contract.
 On 31 July 2025, Kalinauskas joined Superettan side Kalmar FF on loan until the end of the season.

+On 4 February 2026, Kalinauskas moved on loan to Roda JC.

+He left Burton by mutual consent in September 2026.

 International career

 Kalinauskas is a Lithuanian youth international, representing them at under-19 and under-21 levels.

 He made his debut for the Lithuania national football team on 25 September 2022 in a Nations League game against Luxembourg.

 Personal life

 Kalinauskas was born in Marijampolė before moving to west London with his mother and brother at the age of 8.